About the Counseling Team

 Director of Counseling

-I am a Licensed Marriage and Family Therapist (LMFT) and joined the Highline College community in 2023.
-I come from the non-profit world where I worked in different roles supporting a Counseling Department from therapist, to coordinator, to clinical management director.
-Prior to my life in the counseling world, I worked in restaurants in several different roles and traveled, learning about people from different countries and cultures.
-These experiences helped me to realize my passion for learning and understanding people’s perceptions and perspectives of the world around them and motivated me to make this part of my professional career.
+Larisa is a Licensed Marriage and Family Therapist (LMFT) and joined the Highline College community in 2023.
+She comes from the non-profit world where she worked in different roles supporting a Counseling Department from therapist, to coordinator, to clinical management director.
+Prior to her life in the counseling world, Larisa worked in restaurants in several different roles and traveled, learning about people from different countries and cultures.
+These experiences helped her realize her passion for learning and understanding people’s perceptions and perspectives of the world around them and motivated her to make this part of her professional career.

-I’ve earned a Bachelor of Arts (B.A.) in Anthropology at University of Washington, Master of Arts in Psychology (M.A.) with a focus on systems perspective.
-I am a Licensed Marriage and Family Therapist (LMFT), American Association of Marriage and Family Therapy (AAMFT) Approved Supervisor, and have designations as a Mental Health Professional and a Child Mental Health Specialist with the Washington Department of Health
+Larisa earned a Bachelor of Arts (B.A.) in Anthropology at University of Washington, Master of Arts in Psychology (M.A.) with a focus on systems perspective.
+She is a Licensed Marriage and Family Therapist (LMFT), American Association of Marriage and Family Therapy (AAMFT) Approved Supervisor, and has designations as a Mental Health Professional and a Child Mental Health Specialist with the Washington Department of Health

 Larisa Wendfeldt: Psychotherapy Information Disclosure Statement